 - Proverbs 18:19 A brother offended is harder to win over than a fortified city, And contentions [separating families] are like the bars of a castle. ‘

-An offense is A annoyance or resentment brought about by a perceived insult to or disregard for oneself or one’s standards or principles.
+An offense is an annoyance or resentment brought about by a perceived insult to or disregard for oneself or one’s standards or principles.
 When someone is offended, it causes separation, disunity, strife, and division.
-A spirit of offense is dangerous and is rooted in pride; when someone becomes offended, they do not see their offense as A issue of their own or their own doing.
+A spirit of offense is dangerous and is rooted in pride; when someone becomes offended, they do not see their offense as an issue of their own or their own doing.
 Instead, these individuals always blame others.

 For example, let’s take the issue of Abortion.
-Recently there was A law passed in Texas prohibiting abortions after six weeks.
+Recently there was a law passed in Texas prohibiting abortions after six weeks.
 Since the passing of this law, several groups have spoken out in disbelief.
 They are offended that this law will stop the legalization of murder in the first degree.
 That’s correct, Abortion is murder in the first degree, and GOD hates hands that shed innocent blood Prov 6:17.
-When someone fornicates (sex outside of marriage), there is A possibility of pregnancy or, worse, A deadly disease.
+When someone fornicates (sex outside of marriage), there is a possibility of pregnancy or, worse, a deadly disease.
 The person(s) involved in this act of sexual sin should take accountability for their sin.
-The United States promotes “The Pride of Life,” so many are encouraged to believe it is “my body, my choice,” making it easier for women to choose if they will be accountable for their sin.
+The United States promotes “The Pride of Life,” so many are encouraged to believe it is “my body, my choice,” making it easier for women to choose if they will be accountable for their sins.
 When you approach someone considering Abortion and advise them they have committed or will be committing murder; they are quickly offended and begin to blame others; once again, we see people shifting blame.

 Victim Mentality in the bible

-Jesus could have resulted in being A victim; after all, he left his first estate to die for our sins.
+Jesus could have resulted in being a victim; after all, he left his first estate to die for our sins.
 But, instead, he who knew no sin became sin for us so that we may be set free.

 - 2nd Corinthians 5:21 For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.

 When Jesus asked him if he wanted to be made whole, he began to explain why it was impossible.
 Others were passing him up; he could not make it to the pool for his healing, etc. Jesus never responded to his victim mentality; he commanded him to get up and pick up his bed and walk.
-He never responded to his wounded mentality.

 Jesus asked him first if he wanted to be made whole because several people do not want to be whole.
 These are the eternal victims; they do not want to be made whole because this will cause the victim to be responsible and accountable.